Intensive Outpatient Program

 The schedule is as follows:

-- Monday: Parent(s) and teens attend.
+- Monday: Teens attend.
 The primary focus of this session is developing coping skills.
-Parents learn strategies to cope with their child's emotional and behavioral symptoms.

-- Tuesday: Teens attend.
+- Tuesday: Teen and parent(s) attend.
 The primary focus of this session is self-esteem and personal development, including peer socialization.

-- Thursday: Parent(s) and teens attend.
+- Thursday: Teens attend.
 The primary focus of this session is on multifamily interactions and relationship building within the family unit.

 Who is eligible for IOP?

-- Adolescents must be between the ages of 12 and 17 to be eligible for IOP treatment.
+- Adolescents must be between the ages of 12 and 17.

 - Typically, adolescents participating in IOP are attending school or actively participating in an independent study program.

 - Because the family is an integral component to an adolescent's wellness, family members are required to be involved in the program.
-At least one parent must attend IOP treatment on Mondays and Thursdays from 4 to 7 p.m.
+At least one parent must attend IOP treatment on Tuesdays from 4 to 7 p.m.

 - If the adolescent is taking prescribed psychotropic medications, he or she must be under the care and supervision of a psychiatrist while participating in IOP.